-and now for something completely crazy!
-Bear with me dear bloggers and friends for a little journey to who knows where – in my third processing for Robyn Gosby’s One Four Challenge!
+and now for something completely different or crazy!
+Bear with me dear bloggers and friends for a little journey to who knows where – inspired by my third image processing for Robyn Gosby’s One Four Challenge!

 ______And so for the storytellers among us- a story inspired by the photo______